Diamonds, Gold and Tungsten: Peter’s Perfect Combo

 Our testers at AIM180 reminded us that this is not the first time player has recaptured their best by adding gold to their tools.
 Their analyst said:

-” In the very late 1980s, John Lowe started to use a gold-coated dart.
-He said publically that he was delighted with it as it gave him all the advantages of tungsten – with the weight and density – but the feel was more reminiscent of the brass darts from his very early day.
-This hybrid suited Lowey perfectly and enjoyed great success with them.
-A surprise World title in 1993 and some remarkable efforts against Taylor et al. in the PDC years.”
-It’s noticeable that he never went back or altered anything else during the rest of his pro career.
+In the very late 1980s, John Lowe started to use a gold-coated dart.
+He said publicly that he was delighted with it as it gave him all the advantages of tungsten – with the weight and density – but the feel was more reminiscent of the brass darts from his very early days.

 Peter’s Preference: